AlexJReid/blog/content/posts/druid-cdc/index.md

 If the record is being **deleted** then previously asserted events need to be retracted from that point onwards, so `retraction: true`.

-Storing events in this way allows Druid to give answers _as of_ a certain date interval.
+Storing events in this way allows Druid to run **temporal** queries, _as of_ a certain date interval.
+This is achieved by adding a `__time` interval to the `WHERE` clause.
+This provides answers to questions like _what was the count for this customer during July 2022?_

 ### Count
 Conceptually similar to a bank account, _reducing_ the positive and negative `count` values will give us the current count _balance_.